Go on home, British soldiers

-"Go on home, British soldiers" is an Irish rebel song from the time of the The Troubles.
+"Go on home, British soldiers" is an Irish rebel song from the time of the Troubles.
 Written in protest against the Bloody Sunday massacre in 1972, it became an anthem of Irish nationalism, with its lyrics portraying an eight-hundred-year long conflict against British imperialism.
 The song's support for the Provisional IRA has also contributed to it being used to express political sectarianism and generalised anti-British sentiment.

 Background

 With the beginning of The Troubles, in January 1972, the government of Northern Ireland led by Brian Faulkner banned all political demonstrations by the Irish civil rights movement.
 In protest, the Northern Ireland Civil Rights Association (NICRA) organised a demonstration in Derry on Sunday, 30 January, and led more than 10,000 people in a march through the city.
 Despite the organisers' attempts to keep the event peaceful, some demonstrators began to clash with British troops.
 Soldiers of the 1st Parchute Regiment shot and killed 13 people and wounded another dozen people, in a massacre that came to be known as "Bloody Sunday".
 According to the report by the Bloody Sunday Inquiry, none of the people who had been killed or wounded had posed a threat to the soldiers.
 The massacre galvanised the Irish nationalist and republican movements, strengthened the position of the Provisional Irish Republican Army with a surge in new recruits, and inspired a new wave of Irish rebel songs.